lambdaclass/concrete/docs/DEFER.md

 than built, as they need their own design pass:

-- **Failure during cleanup** — what happens if a deferred call itself fails or diverges (especially mid-unwind on an error path).
-Today deferred calls are ordinary calls with no special failure handling.
+- **Failure during cleanup** — what happens if a deferred call itself fails or diverges while handling an ordinary return/error path.
+Today deferred calls are ordinary calls with no special recovery or continuation rule.
-- **Move-after-defer / linear interaction** — `defer drop(x)` followed by moving
-  `x` should be a linearity error; the precise rules (defer "uses" the value at the defer point vs. at scope exit) are not yet specified or gated.
-- **Automatic drop/cleanup ordering vs. `defer`** — how explicit `defer` composes with implicit linear-value drop at scope exit.

 These compose with the linear/borrow model (`docs/VALUE_MODEL.md`); revisit when a workload exercises cleanup on error paths or `defer` over linear resources.

+There is no automatic scope-end drop to order against `defer`.
+Concrete has no implicit destruction: explicit `destroy(x)`, `x.drop()`, or a deferred explicit call consumes the value.
+Abort remains terminal and runs none of them.